How to Legally Change Your Name in California: a Complete Guide (2024)

 - Timeline of the Name Change Process: The entire process typically takes between 2 to 3 months, though this can vary depending on court schedules and the complexity of your case.
 From filing your petition to receiving your court order, each step has specific documentation, actions, and timeframes that need to be followed.

-- Costs and Fees Associated with Name Changes in California: The costs of changing your name include court filing fees, newspaper publication fees, document preparation and process assistance fees (or DIY) and fees for obtaining certified copies of your name change order.
-On average, you can expect to pay $715, ranging from $575 to $1,000 or more depending on who does the work, your location, and your specific type of name change.
-Court cost fee waivers are available for qualifying low income people.
+- Costs and Fees Associated with Name Changes in California: The cost categories of legally changing your name include court filing fees, newspaper publication fees, document preparation and process assistance fees (or DIY) and fees for obtaining certified copies of your name change order.

 Step-by-Step Guide to Changing Your Name in California